 2. Language When Delivering a Message

-When delivering a message, there are a few key things to consider, irrespective of the message being written or verbal.
+When delivering a message, there are a few key things to consider, irrespective of whether the message is written or verbal.

 - It’s OK to Not Know: In a lot of situations, you won’t have all the answers.
 That is okay!
 Just don’t let yourself fall into the trap of trying to know or, worse, insinuating you know.
 If there is something that is unknown, just call it out as it is.
 Your team doesn’t expect you to have all the answers.
 But they expect you to be honest with them.
 If your message is factually questionable, then the whole message is lost.